From Piaf To Coward

 The Cole Effect

 Cole Porter came from a wealthy Indiana family and defied their wishes to become one of the leading songwriters on Broadway in the 1920s and ‘30s.
-Even after a serious horse riding accident left him disabled and in lifelong pain, he continued to produce songs of such distinction that they almost became known as a genre of their own, “a Cole Porter song”.
+Even after a serious horse riding accident left him disabled and in lifelong pain, he continued to produce songs of such distinction that “a Cole Porter song” almost became a genre of its own.

 Remembering Doris Day